kahkengwong/CEP-IP_Framework/README.md

    - For manual installation, refer to `r_packages_info.json` for package names, versions, and sources (CRAN, Bioconductor, GitHub).

 5. **Download Data**:
    - Obtain the processed Seurat object (`GSE185344_Seurat_processed.RData`) from [HuggingFace](https://huggingface.co/datasets/kahkengwong/GAM_PCa_Project/tree/main).
-Note: The file is ~9.52 GB locally (9.74 GB on HuggingFace due to compression); download may take time on slower connections.
+Note: The file is ~9.52 GB locally (9.74 GB on HF due to added metadata or file versioning by HF).

 6. **Place Data File**:
    - Save the downloaded `.RData` file in the repository root directory (same folder as the scripts).
 Ensure the file name matches `GSE185344_Seurat_processed.RData` as expected by `Part_1_scRNAseq_preprocessing_and_UMAP_clusters.r`.